Health insurance in Costa Rica

 In both private and public hospitals, the cost of pregnancy and maternity is much lower than in Europe or North America.

-If you have AMO (Caja) or private health insurance, your childbirth and maternity costs will be covered.
-The difference between these two plans can be seen in the quality of care you receive, depending on the coverage you choose.
+If you are insured with AMO (Caja) or private health insurance, your childbirth and maternity costs will be covered.
+The difference between these two types of coverage is in the quality of care you will receive, depending on the coverage you choose.

 Pregnancy in Costa Rica with public health insurance

 If you have opted for Caja and are pregnant, your status will be that of “preferred patient”.
-In other words, you’ll be taken care of faster, and any health care you need will be provided with shorter waiting times.
-Another advantage you’ll get with public health insurance is that all your baby’s care will be free up to the age of 1.
+In other words, you’ll be taken care of more quickly, and all the health care you need will be provided with shorter waiting times.
+Another advantage you’ll get with public health insurance is that all your baby’s care will be free until he or she is 1 year old.
 This includes blood tests, medical examinations and other expenses.
-However, your medical appointments may be booked for you and you may not be able to reschedule them or change the appointment date.
-Finally, you can’t rule out the possibility of being treated by a doctor who speaks only Spanish, as this could be a major obstacle to the smooth running of your pregnancy and maternity.
+However, it’s possible that your medical appointments will be made for you, and you won’t be able to reschedule them or change the appointment date.
+Finally, the possibility that you will be attended by a doctor who speaks only Spanish cannot be ruled out, as this could be a major obstacle to the smooth running of your pregnancy and maternity.

 Pregnancy in Costa Rica with private health insurance

-If you’ve opted for private health insurance, you’ll have much more choice when it comes to the course of your maternity.
-In fact, you’ll have access to greater flexibility in terms of the dates of your medical appointments, and you’ll also be able to choose which doctor will monitor your pregnancy.
-Treatment times are even shorter than for a person with “preferential patient” status in the public sector.
-The hospitals most renowned for the quality of their services and their state-of-the-art medical equipment are 3 private hospitals:
+If you’ve opted for private health insurance, you’ll have much more choice when it comes to your maternity.
+In fact, you’ll have access to more flexibility in terms of the dates of your medical appointments, and you’ll also be able to choose which doctor will carry out your pregnancy follow-up.
+You’ll also benefit from even shorter waiting times than if you had “preferred patient” status in the public sector.
+The hospitals most recognized for the quality of their services and their state-of-the-art medical equipment are 3 private hospitals:

 Giving birth in a private hospital

-Finally, in a private hospital, you’ll also have much greater control over the progress of your delivery.
-You set up your Birth Plan.
-A Birth Plan is a structured plan, often written out and concerning all the actions, appointments and examinations you will undergo before giving birth and finally the planning of your delivery (vaginal delivery or caesarean etc…).
-If you want a choice of delivery method, it’s essential that you go private.
-You choose which room you want to be in after the birth and how long you want to stay.
-It’s a good idea to make sure that the doctor who will be monitoring your pregnancy speaks English, as this can relieve a lot of stress if you can communicate easily with your doctor.
-Not all public hospitals offer optional pain-relieving treatments such as epidurals, whereas in private hospitals you have the choice.
+Finally, in a private hospital, you also have much greater control over the progress of your birth.
+You set up your own Birth Plan.
+A Birth Plan is a structured plan, often written out, covering all the actions, appointments and examinations you will carry out before the birth, and finally the planning of your delivery (vaginal delivery or Caesarean section etc…).
+If you wish to have a choice of birthing method, it’s essential that you go private.
+You choose the room you want to stay in after the birth, and how long you want to stay.
+It’s a good idea to make sure that the doctor who will be monitoring your pregnancy speaks English, as this can relieve a lot of stress if you can communicate easily enough with your doctor.
+Not all public hospitals offer optional pain-relieving treatments such as epidurals, whereas in the private sector you’ll have the choice.

 Once your child is born in Costa Rica, he or she can obtain Costa Rican and your nationality.
 If you plan to travel with your child before he or she reaches 3 months of age, you will need to obtain a “Permiso de Salida” issued by your doctor.